Audio sample number 29, and then we'll get to number four in an order.

 And if you're not backed up, you're in heap big doo-doo.

-But if you have carbonite and you back up every time you're connected to the internet, the day's gonna come.
+But if you have carbonite and you back up every time you're connected to the internet, the day is going to come, you lose your computer and you sigh with relief because it's all there.

-And even before you lose dating, if you're away from home using your iPhone or a smartphone and you want to access an application from your computer, you can do it via the backed up files on the Carbonite server.
+And even before you lose daily, if you're away from home using your iPhone or a smartphone and you want to access an application from your computer, you can do it via the backed up files on the Carbonite server.

 It's very simple.

-Carbonite, Your files are not only protected, but you can get to them anytime from practically anywhere.
+Carbonite, your files are not only protected, but you can get to them anytime from practically anywhere.

 Unlimited backup for your PC or Mac.

-Anytime, anywhere access.
+Anytime, anywhere, access.

-Just $55 a year at Carbonite Doctor.
+Just $55 a year at Carbonite Diarrhea.

 That price hasn't gone up, I don't know how long.